Schoharie (village), New York

-Schoharie (/skoʊˈhɛəriː/ skoh-HAIR-ee) is a village in Schoharie County, New York, United States.
-The population was 922 at the 2010 census.
-It is the county seat of Schoharie County.
+Schoharie (/skoʊˈhɛəriː/ skoh-HAIR-ee) is a village and the county seat of Schoharie County, New York, United States.
+The population was 916 at the 2020 census.
 The name is a native word for driftwood.

 The Village of Schoharie is in the southeast part of the Town of Schoharie and is west of Albany.

 History

 The village was first settled around 1718 by Palatine Germans.